How To Become a Licensed Real Estate Agent in New York

 Why Is Finding the Right Broker So Important?

-You’ll need a hand with that because studying is different from actual practice.
+You'll need a hand with that because studying differs from actual practice.

 For example, the right broker can help you get your name out there in the real estate industry of New York and can help you market sales and rentals so that you can start selling or renting.

-You need to have a good fit with your broker as you will be at his or her side during this professional relationship.
+Having a good fit with your broker would be best as you will be at their side during this professional relationship.

 What Does a Sponsoring Broker Do?

 The sponsoring broker is responsible for the agent.
-With the help of the agent, the broker runs and maintains his brokerage firm.
+With the agent's help, the broker runs and maintains his brokerage firm.
 The broker is also responsible for:

 Holding the license of the agent he sponsors.